diffplug/spotless/plugin-gradle/README.md

 spotless {
 	java {
-		// By default, all Java source sets will be formatted.
-To change
-		// this, set the 'target' parameter as described in the next section.

 		licenseHeader '/* Licensed under Apache-2.0 */'	// License header
 		licenseHeaderFile 'spotless.license.java'		// License header file
 		// Obviously, you can't specify both licenseHeader and licenseHeaderFile at the same time